hhvu0102/unix_basic/README.md

 - **Computing clusters are all linux based.**

 #### MacOSX
-- More user friendly for beginners
+- More user friendly for beginners.

 ### UNIX in Bioinformatics
 UNIX is useful...